 Industry and Construction

-Estimators: ratio estimators are used.
-The auxiliary information includes population projections by sex and groups of five-years of age at the NUTS-2 level (Autonomous Communities) and age (under 16, over 16) and region (NUTS-3 or provinces).
-Beginning in 2005, also used the nationality of the population aged 16 and over (domestic / non-domestic) in the NUTS 2 level.
+Estimators: Ratio estimators are used.
+The auxiliary information includes population projections by sex and five-years age groups at the NUTS-2 level (Autonomous Communities) and age (under 16, over 16) and region (NUTS-3 or provinces).
+Since 2005, the nationality of the population aged 16 and over (domestic / foreing) at the NUTS 2 level has also been included.

 Reweighting techniques: Since 2002 reweighting techniques are applied in order to adjust estimates according to the structure by age / gender of the population in different regions.
 The external source of population figures called "Current Population Estimates" (nowcasts, based on census data and vital statistics and migration), is also prepared by the National Statistics Institute.

-Since 2005, it also applies the distinction of nationality of the population aged 16 and over (domestic / non-domestic) in the imputation of nonresponse.
+Since 2005, nationality (domestic / foreign) of the population aged 16 and over has also been considered in the imputation of nonresponse units.

 Since 2014, the variables employed in reweighting are: